freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 Import Submission Private Key
 -------------------------------

-In order to decrypt submissions, you will need a copy of the `Submission Private Key <https://docs.securedrop.org/en/stable/glossary.html#submission-key>`_ from your SecureDrop instance's Secure Viewing Station.
+In order to decrypt messages and files sent to your SecureDrop, you will need a copy of the `Submission Private Key <https://docs.securedrop.org/en/stable/glossary.html#submission-key>`_ from your SecureDrop instance's Secure Viewing Station.

 To protect this key and preserve the air gap, you will need to connect the Secure Viewing Station USB flash drive to a qube with no network access, and copy it from there to ``dom0``.
 You cannot directly copy and paste to the ``dom0`` qube from another qube - instead, follow the steps below: